What is a scholarly source?

 - Authors will be scholars or experts in their field and not paid journalists.

-- Authors’ educational credentials and university and/or research affiliation are almost always provided.
+- Authors’ educational credentials and university and/or research affiliation are almost always provided in the book or article.

 - The intended audience will be other scholars and not the general public.

-- The language will be technical and geared toward those with knowledge of a specific discipline.
+- The language in which a book or article is written will be technical and aimed at those with knowledge of a specific discipline or subject area.

 - The content's purpose will be to inform or educate other scholars on the most recent research in the field.

-- The sources used to write the work will be documented.
+- The sources used to write the work will be cited.